 a stone carver carving something out of marble

-behind some bushes.
+bushes.
 It also gave a good view over Jaipur.
 I wanted to get an auto

 back, but there were none for hire there, so I ended up having to walk all the way back down the hill.
 I passed a group of about four cows, walking down the cobbled track.
 People say cows can’t walk downhill well, but these ones can.
 When I passed, they followed me for a while at the same pace as me.
 I then got a cycle rickshaw back through the old town back to the hotel.

 I also did a tour of the city which took in the Albert hall, an ornate building with a rather comprehensive museum in it with surprisingly few dead animals for an Indian museum, but a whole room on Egyptology, and some nice Indian stuff; some modern temple, which didn’t allow photography; the Maharaja’s palace with a museum of Rajasthani history; and another fort, this one much bigger than the previous one, with walls running over the hills like a mini-Great Wall of China.
 They were good and there’s a lot to see in Jaipur.
-The palace had all sorts of cool displays of traditional clothes, weaponry,
+The palace had all sorts of cool displays of traditional clothes, weaponry, etc., and

 Jaipur - old city